Court Rules - Administration of the Court - General Rules

 (c) Access to the Judicial Office Facility shall not be denied to the following persons possessing cellular telephones, personal digital assistants and/or laptop computers equipped with cameras or recoding capabilities:

-c.
-Licensed attorneys upon presentation of a current valid Attorney Registration and Disciplinary Commission card;
+3. Licensed attorneys upon presentation of a current valid Attorney Registration and Disciplinary Commission card along with photo ID;

 Except for the above, nothing in the rule shall impinge on the authority of the Sheriff of DuPage County to deny access to any person possessing cellular telephones, personal digital assistants and/or laptop computers in the interest of preserving public safety. (amended 08/01/10)